-What Can Happen If An Insurance Broker Makes a Mistake Involving An Error or Omission?
+Can An Insurance Advisor Be Sued For Making An Error or Omission?

-Insurance Brokers Owe a Duty to Act Reasonably When Providing Information and Advice.
-An Insurance Broker May Be Held Liable For Acting Negligently.
+As Professionally Trained Experts Relied Upon By Clients, Insurance Advisors Owe a Strict Duty to Act Diligently When Providing Information and Advice.
+An Insurance Advisor May Be Held Liable For Acting Negligently.

 As professionally trained experts, insurance brokers owe a duty of care to clients to diligently arrange insurance coverage and shop for competitive pricing.
 If an insurance broker is unable to source adequate coverage or competitive pricing, the insurance broker must properly inform the client of coverage gaps, special underwriting challenges and requirements such as mandate to install security systems or utilize certain risk management strategies.
 An insurance broker must also make effort to shop the insurance market for various quotations or to let the client know that the broker was unable to shop around.
 If the broker was unable to shop around, the broker must inform the client that better coverage and pricing may be available.
 If the broker fails in these duties, the broker may face an errors & omissions claim.